Faculty and Staff Tuition Assistance

 - You may not receive tuition assistance benefits under any other university tuition assistance benefits while receiving tuition assistance under this Plan.

 Prior to receiving the benefit, you must be admitted to the university through either the Admissions Office or the Office of Extended Education.
 You may enroll in undergraduate, graduate, or professional degree-granting programs upon meeting the university’s admission requirements.
-Individuals who are waitlisted for a class should complete their enrollment by the deadline specified above for the applicable term.
-This will allow for any eligible tuition assistance benefit to be applied to the student statement of account if moved from a waitlisted to an enrolled status.
+Individuals who are waitlisted for a class should complete their enrollment by the deadline specified above for the applicable semester.
+This will allow for any eligible tuition assistance benefit to be applied to the student Statement of Account if moved from a waitlisted to an enrolled status.
 Contact Buckeye Link or Extended Education for assistance.

-Tuition assistance under the Plan is provided on an academic term basis.
-Enrollment dates are based on Registrar’s dates for the full academic term.
-Eligible employees must enroll in the Plan for each academic term that assistance is requested.
+Tuition assistance under the Plan is provided on an academic semester basis.
+Enrollment dates are based on Registrar’s dates for the full academic semester.
+Eligible employees must enroll in the Plan for each academic semester that assistance is requested.

 It is your responsibility to confirm that you have completed your enrollment for the Faculty and Staff Tuition Assistance plan.
-Follow the steps above to ensure that the benefit is applied in Workday, and check your Statement of Account in Buckeyelink for the tuition credit.
+Follow the steps above to ensure that the benefit is applied in Workday, and check your Statement of Account in My Buckeye Link for the tuition credit.

-To enroll in the Plan for an academic term, an eligible employee must go to Workday and follow the steps below to complete the online application during the applicable Enrollment Window (see below) for that term.
+To enroll in the Plan for an academic semester, an eligible employee must complete enrollment in in Workday during the applicable Enrollment Window (see below) for that semester.
+See detailed instructions on the enrollment process.

 Term | Enrollment Window Opens | Enrollment Window Closes |